-- High Limit Tank High Level Fill Alarm setpoint.
-System alarms and aborts current washes in the event the tank gets overfilled. - 2 Stop Fill When the system is refilling with fresh water, it stops filling at this setpoint to prevent overfilling the tank. - 3 Start Fill When the system is running and the tank volume falls below this amount, the water inlet valve opens and starts refilling the system until it reaches the configured Stop Fill amount or the current wash phase completes. - 4 Low Limit Tank Low Level Limit Alarm setpoint.
+High Limit - Tank High Level Fill Alarm setpoint.
+System Alarms and aborts current washes in the event the tank gets overfilled.

+Stop Fill - When the system is refilling with Fresh Water it stops filling at this setpoint to prevent from overfilling the tank (default is 80%).

+3 Start Fill - When the system is running and the tank volume falls below this amount, the water inlet valve opens and starts refilling the system until it reaches the configured Stop Fill amount or the current wash phase completes.

+4 Low Limit - Tank Low Level Limit Alarm setpoint.
 The system outputs a warning if the tank volume falls below this amount and the pump is prevented from running until the level in the tank is returned to a normal amount.
 This is by design to prevent the pump seals from running dry.